emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 You increase three different Ability modifiers of your choice by 1.

 #### Greater Fortified Mind
-When you get a Success on a Basic Intelligence or Charisma Defense Roll, you get a Critical Success instead.
+When you get a Success on a Intelligence or Charisma Defense Roll, you get a Critical Success instead.

 #### Skilled
 Your various adventures have granted you new knowledge.
 You become proficient in a Skill of your choice.